HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   </table>
   <figcaption>
     {{ figure_link(
-      caption="This table shows the fallback sRGB colors (plus a color swatch), then the display-p3 colors.
-A color difference (ΔE2000) of 1 is barely visible, while 5 is clearly distinct."
+      caption='This table shows the fallback sRGB colors, then the display-p3 colors.
+A color difference (ΔE2000) of 1 is barely visible, while 5 is clearly distinct.
+This is a summary table (<a href="https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/#gid=264429000">see full table</a>).', sheets_gid="1370141402"
     ) }}
   </figcaption>
 </figure>